-The mentoring scheme will start in January 2021.
+The mentoring scheme will start in January 2023 (date to be confirmed).

 Unfortunately, we will not be able to provide individual feedback to or enter into any correspondence with unsuccessful applicants.
 To access further support from Picture Hooks, keep an eye out for the workshops, talks and events that we hold throughout the year.

 Towards the end of the process, you will be given the opportunity to show the work made during the mentoring scheme and your portfolio at a special event for UK publishers.
 It will also be shown at a new Picture Hooks Festival for Illustration and showcased at the International Bologna Book Fair by the Picture Hooks team.
 Details to follow soon.